Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 There is no ‘safe’ weight as such, but a rapid loss of weight or a loss of 10% or over of the baseline, is a likely sign of trouble should trigger a call to your vet to request guidance.

-Chances are that during brumation your bearded dragon will not want to eat.
+Chances are that during brumation a bearded dragon will not want to eat.
 Even if it does not go into a deep sleep and appears for all intents normal, it may reduce or stop its eating for a while during winter months.
 Its metabolism drops and so it’s need for food has also diminished.

-Feeding during Brumation
+Feeding During Brumation

 - Set the summer heating and lighting cycle.

 - Provide food once warmed up.
+Vegetation can be misted for additional water.

-Brumation will come to an end when your bearded dragon picks up on the days becoming longer and warmer.
+Brumation will come to an end when the bearded dragon picks up on the days becoming longer and warmer.
 If it has gone into full brumation (sleeping) it will come out from hiding to bask and its appetite will pick up.

 Sometimes they can pop out from brumation and go back to it, even after a day or two awake.
 This is less likely to occur if the temperature and lighting is set appropriately.

-If your bearded dragon is not eating after brumating:
+Here are 4 things to check if a bearded dragon is not eating after brumating:

 How to Wake a Bearded Dragon from Brumation in 3 Simple Steps